6 Reasons why your vape device is leaking. (How to Fix and Prevent It)

 5. The coil may need to be changed.

-Coils last between 1 to 2 weeks, depending on use.
+Vape pods and coils last between 1 to 2 weeks, depending on use.
 If a coil is burnt out, the cotton may no longer be able to retain the e-liquid in balance and it will leak through the coil.

 New vape coil and burnt vape coil